 Phi Alpha Theta is the National Honors Society in History.
 Created in 1921, Phi Alpha Theta now has 820 active chapters.
 The Xi-Gamma Chapter of the society at Gonzaga has been active since 1968.

 Stephanie Festin (top, center), senior History major at Gonzaga, presented her research at Phi Alpha Theta's Biennial Conference.
 Congratulations, Stevie!
 We are proud of you!

 New Phi Alpha Theta members.
-Induction ceremony and dinner, 2013.
+Induction ceremony, Spring 2014.

 The Xi-Gamma chapter of Phi Alpha Theta is enjoying another busy and productive year, during which it has organized a number of services and events.

 Fall 2015 Tutoring: Mondays and Wednesdays, 3:00 to 5:00 pm, History Department Conference Room (College Hall 431).